-Chances are, either you or someone you know has been a victim of some sort of scam.
-Knowing how to protect yourself and your loved ones from falling victim to another case of fraud and finding those who attempt to hurt you or the ones you love is a useful skill.
+Learning how to protect yourself and your loved ones from falling victim to fraud is a valuable skill.
+However, finding those who attempt to hurt you or the ones you love often can lead someone down a dark path.

 There are SO MANY ways for scammers to get a hold of personal information.

-Catfishing scammers trick lonely online daters into giving them money.
+- Catfishing scammers trick lonely online daters into giving them money.

-Phone scammers will text/call their potential victims and take advantage of their empathetic side by pretending to be from a charity organization that needs money.
+- Phone scammers will text/call their potential victims and take advantage of their empathetic side by pretending to be from a charity organization that needs money.

-If you want to avoid being scammed and protect your loved ones from scammers, there are several different types of common scams that are made possible through technology that you will want to learn how to prevent.
+If you want to avoid being scammed and protect your loved ones from scammers, there are several different types of the most common scams that are made possible through technology that you will want to learn how to prevent.

-These very common scams are:
+These widespread scams are:

 Online dating scams